 Because it’s uncommon to consciously co-create our connections with others (we normally do so unconsciously), we often fall into the domination-submission realm in terms of how these interactions play out.
 One person decides what they want and then seeks to get the other person to go along with it.
 This works to some extent, but as with mind controlling a dream character, it normally meets with some resistance.

 In situations where I’ve already been using a co-creative model, the results have been promising.
 My workshops are a good example.
 I don’t feel overwhelmed or overloaded there.
 We create a certain energy that seems to keep things pretty balanced and harmonious.
 I think the face-to-face feedback helps as well.
 People tend to be open and friendly but also respectful of the fact that I can’t have 5 conversations all at the same time.
 I don’t need a list of rules telling people what’s okay or not okay.
 Within the environment that we create, people tend to be pretty socially graceful.
-You might say that it’s because of the face-to-face element, but I see this online in some places too, such as with my Google+ interactions.
+You might say that it’s because of the face-to-face element, but I see this online in some places too.

 I do believe it’s possible to co-create with large groups, but it may be more difficult to get everyone to agree.
 Take note that this isn’t the same thing as dominating and controlling large groups, such as Hitler did.
 My workshops attract people with common interests, so it makes sense that co-creation can gain a foothold there.
 But with more diverse groups, it could be more challenging.